Peter Ricketts: Public life

 He was nominated for a life peerage in the 2016 Prime Minister's Resignation Honours and was created Baron Ricketts, of Shortlands in the County of Kent, on 17 October.
 He now sits as a crossbencher.

-Between 2016 and January 2022 he was a Strategic Adviser to Lockheed Martin UK.
+Between 2016 and January 2022, he served as a Strategic Adviser to Lockheed Martin UK.

-In October 2020 a cross-party group of MPs and peers, backed by Lord Ricketts, planned to take legal action against Prime Minister Boris Johnson over his government's refusal to order an inquiry into Russian interference in UK elections.
-The move followed the publication in July 2020 of the Russia report by parliament's intelligence and security committee (ISC), which found that the government and its intelligence services had failed to investigate Kremlin meddling in the 2016 EU referendum vote.
+In October 2020, a cross-party group of MPs and peers, supported by Lord Ricketts, planned legal action against Prime Minister Boris Johnson over the government's refusal to launch an inquiry into Russian interference in UK elections.
+The move followed the July 2020 publication of the Russia report by parliament's intelligence and security committee (ISC), which found that the government and intelligence services had failed to investigate Kremlin involvement in the 2016 EU referendum.
 The high court claim named Prime Minister Johnson as defendant.

-In April 2022, Ricketts called Marine Le Pen's proposal for a Franco-British defence cooperation treaty "ignorant and dangerous."
+In April 2022, Ricketts described Marine Le Pen's proposal for a Franco-British defence cooperation treaty as "ignorant and dangerous."
+He is the author of two books.
+Hard Choices: What Britain Does Next discusses the place of the Britain in a changing global order.
+His second book Peace Makers: Shaping the Modern World was published in 2026.
+It covers the activity of the foreign office during the Second World War.